justicephysics/humanos2.0/ignorance-principle.md

 Every one of these claims was an attempt to close the investigation — to narrow the canal and profit from the flow.
 The Ignorance Principle is the antidote: **admit we don’t know, and the investigation can begin.**

-The Virtual Nalanda is built on this principle.
+The Justice Physics Nalanda is built on this principle.
 It does not claim to have all the answers.
 It claims to have a method: ask the forbidden questions, align with the cosmic reference point, and publish the findings openly.

 ---